 During the recruiting process, it is easy to get swept off your feet with coaches contacting you.
-Make sure the colleges that you are looking at are the right fit for you athletically and academically.
-Researching the athletics at the school are paramount.
+Make sure the schools that you are looking at are the right fit for you athletically and academically.
+Researching the athletics at the school is paramount.
 Here are a few examples: Check the roster to see how many players are already in your position, watch live streaming games to see if you have a comparable playing style, see what the facilities are like, ask how many players are in your recruiting class, lastly, check the ranking and winning record over the past five years.
 A lot of top DIII programs are highly competitive and are also recruiting potential DI players.

-Pro Tip: Visit as many colleges as possible, even if they are close to where you live so you can determine what you do and do not like about colleges.
+Pro Tip: Visit as many colleges as possible, even if they are close to where you live, so you can determine what you do and do not like about colleges.
 It will make it easier to narrow down your list from early on.
 It is a good idea to have a list of pros and cons of the college/coach/sport.

-Pro Tip: Do not let your parents do all the work for you, you need to form a relationship with the potential coach.
+Pro Tip: Do not let your parents do all the work for you; you need to form a relationship with the potential coach.
 The coach will want to speak with you and get a sense of who you are as a person, so take the initiative.